-Many dogs, especially very active and large breed dogs, suffer from cruciate ligament tears, which is one of the most common cause of lameness in dogs.
+Many dogs, especially very active and large breed dogs, suffer from cruciate ligament tears, which is one of the most common cause of lameness in dogs, and will require surgery.
 The cranial cruciate ligament (CCL) is one of the main stabilizing structures of the knee (stifle) joint in the hindlimbs of dogs.
 While in the past, this was a debilitating condition that caused much discomfort, the great news is that modern veterinary medicine has the ability to correct this condition via surgery – something our vets at the Animal Hospital of Sussex County are very skilled at performing.

 Left untreated, cruciate ligament tears can lead to complications aside from the initial pain of injury, but also cause development of arthritis due to the instability of the joint, chronic as well as acute pain, and even in as many as 50% of cases, lead to damage of the same ligament in the other hind leg.